-Relevance, effectiveness, efficiency, impact and sustainability. .
+Relevance, effectiveness, efficiency, impact and sustainability.

-These are discussed below separately;
+These are discussed below separately.

-- A. Relevance: Relevance of project interventions assessed for the extent to which they are focused on strengthening rights-based development, community stabilization and social inclusion.
-It also refers to the extent to which the project responds to the needs and priorities of citizens of Pakistan. - B. Effectiveness: extent to which project objectives have been achieved or are likely to be achieved; and the extent to which intended beneficiaries and democratic institutions have benefitted from project interventions. - C. Efficiency: Is the relation between inputs of resources and results achieved appropriate and justifiable? - D. Impact: Explore if and how various project components had a positive/less positive/no impact on each other - E. Sustainability: Assess the sustainability of results achieved, such as partner capacity developed, and voter awareness improved.
+- A. Relevance: Relevance of project interventions assessed for the extent to which they are focused on strengthening democratic institutions.
+It also refers to the extent to which the project responds to the needs and priorities of citizens of Pakistan. - B. Effectiveness: extent to which project objectives have been attained or are likely to be attained; and the extent to which people and democratic institutions have benefitted from project interventions - C. Efficiency: Is the relation between inputs of resources and results achieved appropriate and justifiable? - D. Impact: Explore if and how various project components had a positive/less positive/no impact on each other - E. Sustainability: Assess the sustainability of results achieved, such as partner capacity developed and voter awareness improved.